wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In the former case, the dirty data should be written into the current cache, which may also potentially change the local state.

+The response event is handled by method `handleFetchXResp()`.
+The function never allocates an MSHR, and can always complete in the same cycle that it is handled.
+The method first obtains the line object and the state.
+Then it decrements the ACK counter in the MSHR register by calling `decrementAcksNeeded()`.
+Note that downgrades always only have one ACK to process (i.e., the current one), and hence the ACK counter is not checked and is assumed to be zero.
+The method then calls `doEviction()` to simulate the potential state transition caused by writing upper level data into the current cache (which will only happen if the dirty flag of the response event object is set).
+The `responses` map is also updated to remove the entry that represents the event object we just received.